asvd/invoke/README.md

 var invoke = require('path/to/invoke-server.js');
 ```

-Then create a script which starts the server and exposes the needed
+Create a script which starts the server and exposes the needed
 functions:

 ```js